 Continuing Education Activity

 Congenital adrenal hyperplasia (CAH) covers a group of autosomal recessive disorders caused by a deficiency of one of the enzymes required for the steroid biosynthesis (cortisol, aldosterone, or both) in the adrenal glands.
-The most common cause of CAH is a 21-hydroxylase deficiency, due to mutations or deletions of CYP21A, which accounts for more than 90% of CAH cases.
-On the other hand, a 17-hydroxylase deficiency is a rare cause of CAH accounting for approximately 1% of cases.
-This activity reviews the etiology, epidemiology, pathophysiology, evaluation, and treatment of 17-hydroxylase deficiency and explains the role of the healthcare team in managing patients with this condition.
+The most common cause of CAH is a 21-hydroxylase deficiency due to mutations or deletions of CYP21A, which accounts for more than 90% of CAH cases.
+On the other hand, a 17-hydroxylase deficiency is a rare cause of CAH, accounting for approximately 1% of cases.
+This activity reviews the etiology, epidemiology, pathophysiology, evaluation, and treatment of 17-hydroxylase deficiency and explains the role of the interprofessional team in managing patients with this condition.

 - Describe the pathophysiology of 17-hydroxylase deficiency.

 - Summarize the management of 17-hydroxylase deficiency.

 - Outline the clinical presentation of a patient with 17-hydroxylase deficiency.